 arena, following a seven year hiatus, with “Dreamsville”.

-delivery along with an innate ability to breathe fresh life into jazz standards.
+delivery along with an innate ability to breathe fresh life into

-vocal jazz.
+of world-class vocal jazz.
 Throughout her career, Kidd has cut a

 distinctive path through the Great American Songbook with orchestral

-and trio backing.

-who enjoys popularity in the Far East and has performed
+and fans alike, who enjoys popularity in the Far East and has performed

 regularly in China and Singapore for over the course of three decades.

-Indeed, in 1994 she was the first western artist to be invited by the Chinese
+Indeed, in 1994 she was the first western artist to be invited by

-at the age of 15 when she joined the West Coast Jazz
+professionally at the age of 15 when she joined the West Coast Jazz

 Band.
 During a five year period she met, and married, their trombonist